 A review of the different HLD scores is required to ascertain if appellant's bad bite or malocclusion is severe enough to qualify as a handicapping malocclusion.
 The MassHealth standard requires a current score of 22 on the HLD index.
-Here, the appellant's provider calculated a score of 24 points on the HLD scale.
-Dr. Kaplan only found an HLD score of 4.
+Here, appellant's provider calculated a score of 22 points on the HLD scale.
+Dr. Kaplan only found an HLD score of 15.
 (Testimony).
-Dr. Kaplan testified that after he carefully looked at photos and x-rays of appellant's mouth and he had the opportunity to examine appellant at the hearing, he found a score of 4.
-There are two main areas of contention.
-The first is Anterior Open Bite.
-Appellant's provider gave a score of 16 points.
-Dr. Kaplan scored 0 points.
-He described an Anterior Open Bite as a situation when upper teeth and the lower teeth do not meet, there is a space between them.
-He stated in appellant's case, after examining appellant and reviewing x-rays and photographs, there is some crowding but there is no touching, or in other words, no open bite.
-The second area of contention is the scoring of the Labio-Lingual Spread.
-Dr. Kaplan stated appellant's orthodontist found a score of 8 points.
-After his in-person examination of appellant, Dr. Kaplan determined a score of 4 points.
-Dr. Kaplan stated he believed appellant's orthodontist counted both lateral incisors, but he testified you can only count the most severe lateral incisor.
+Dr. Kaplan testified that after he carefully looked at photos and x-rays of appellant's mouth and he had the opportunity to examine appellant at the hearing, he found a score of 15.
+Dr. Kaplan stated the main area of contention was Anterior Crowding.
+Appellant's provider gave a score of 10 points.
+Dr. Kaplan scored 5 points.
+Dr. Kaplan stated the upper arch is not crowded and he observed spacing in the upper arch.
+He, therefore, only awarded 5 points for crowding for the lower arch.

-If the scoring done by appellant's provider is adjusted to reflect what Dr. Kaplan found, you would subtract the 16 points found on the Anterior Open Bite score and 4 points from the Labio-Lingual Spread score, for a total of 8 points on the HLD scale.
+If the scoring done by appellant's provider is adjusted to reflect what Dr. Kaplan found, you would subtract 5 points from the Anterior Crowding score for a total of 17 points on appellant provider's HLD scale.

 I credit the testimony of Dr. Kaplan.
 I find Dr. Kaplan's explanation of his process in reviewing photos, x-rays and his in-person examination of appellant to be very thorough.
 He testified he was careful in his review and is a board-certified orthodontist.
-(Testimony).
 Dr. Kaplan is an orthodontist who provided credible testimony and based on the overall testimony given at hearing, I find that the opinion of the orthodontist present at hearing to be persuasive and plausible, especially as he was subject to cross examination by appellant and his mother.

-Appellant has not met his burden and the appeal is denied.
+Appellant has not met her burden and the appeal is denied.